tecaxcrypto/Northern-MN-Install/README.md

 ```

-## For Windows setups, use this config in your masternode.conf or northern.conf (depending on if you are using a VPS or local wallet)
+## For Windows setups, use this config in your masternode.conf or tecax.conf (depending on if you are using a VPS or local wallet)

 ```bash
 rpcuser=<RANDOMUSERNAME>